 The raspberries are soft and tender fruits with an intense flavor to them.
-Added to the cake batter infused with vanilla, you have a delicious light cake.
+Added to the cake batter infused with vanilla, you have a delicious light cake topped with the perfect sugary crunch.

 It is known that I am a sweet tooth, although I do not bake often.
 This is one of my favorite desserts.
 Rich in flavor and super moist.
-Always a success when coming out of the oven.
+It is always a success when coming out of the oven.

 I enjoy topping the square with Chantilly, but alone is perfect too.

-Perfect alongside a great cup of tea or coffee or at the end of a beautiful summer dinner, this Raspberry Buttermilk Cake will soon become your favorite dessert.
+This Raspberry Buttermilk Cake will soon become your favorite dessert, perfect alongside a great cup of tea or coffee or at the end of a beautiful summer dinner.

 What is Buttermilk?

-Traditionally buttermilk is the liquid left over after whole milk has been churned into butter.
-Commonly used in baking, such as biscuits, muffins, and pancakes.
+Traditionally, buttermilk is the liquid left over after whole milk has been churned into butter and is commonly used in baking, such as biscuits, muffins, and pancakes.

 Sometimes used in salad dressing.